yuboer/genome-centric-portrait-of-cellulose-hydrolysis/README.md

        Others or group VI - "not_carbohydrates_degrading_bins", the MAGs harboring none of the above mentioned GH modules

-    3) further categorization of the MAGs preliminarily assigned in group I - "exo_endo_harboring_bins", into 6 subgroup, namely: 'group        I-a', group 'I-b', 'group I-c', 'group I-d', 'group I-e' and 'group I-f', respectively
+    3) further categorization of the MAGs harboring both the exoglucanase and endoglucanase GH modules, these MAGs were preliminarily assigned in group I as introduced above - "exo_endo_harboring_bins"; these Group I MAGs would be further categorized into 6 subgroups, namely: 'group I-a', group 'I-b', 'group I-c', 'group I-d', 'group I-e' and 'group I-f', respectively

         'group I-a' ---- genomes of model cellulolytic microbes,  cellulosome gene clusters are identified, and these cellulsome gene  clusters could convery both the assembly of the diverse catalytic components and the CEM complex;

-        'group I-b' ---- genomes of proficient cellulolytic microbes,  cellulosome gene clusters are identified, these cellulsome gene                            clusters convery only the assembly of the diverse catalytic components,  and it is some cellulosome-                                    indpendent SH-CBM genes that facilitate the microbe-cellulose contact and the CEM complex
+        'group I-b' ---- genomes of proficient cellulolytic microbes,  cellulosome gene clusters are identified, however, the scaffold genes in genomes of this subgroup are in lack of the SLH module. the corresponding cellulsome are not cell surface ahering, and it is that the enzymes encoded by the cellulosome indpendent SH-CBM genes that facilitate the microbe-cellulose contact and the CEM complex;

-        'group I-c' ---- genomes identified with cellulosome gene clusters, yet are much likely inert in cellulose hydrolysis,                                    cellulosome gene clusters are identified, these cellulsome gene clusters could convery only the assembly of the                          diverse catalytic components,  and no cellulosome-independent SH-CBM genes are identified; genomes would be                              inert in cellulose hydrolysis if no alternative microbe-cellulose contact machineries beyongd the SLH-CBM genes                          would be identified
+        'group I-c' ---- genomes identified with cellulosome gene clusters, however, the scaffold genes in genomes of this subgroup are in lack of the SLH module, and unlike the genomes in Group I-b, no cellulosome-independent SH-CBM genes are identified in genomes of Group I-c; the annotation of potential novel cellulose-microbes adhesion mechineries genomes is important in predicting whether the corresponding microbes are cellulolytic or not;

-        'group I-d' ---- genomes of cellulolytic microbes without cellulosome gene clusters, the microbe-cellulose contact and the CEM                            complex are much likely conveyed through the cellulosome-independent SLH-CBM genes;
+        'group I-d' ---- genomes of cellulolytic microbes without cellulosome gene clusters, the microbe-cellulose contact and the CEM   complex are much likely conveyed through enzymes encoded by the cellulosome-independent SLH-CBM genes;

-        'group I-e' ---- genomes with neither cellulosome gene clusters nor the SLH-CBM genes, genes harboring both the cellulase GH                              modules and the the cellulose binding CBM mocules are identified; uncertainty are encountered in                                        identifying the cellulolytic capacity of genomes in this group
+        'group I-e' ---- genomes with neither cellulosome gene clusters nor the SLH-CBM genes, genes harboring both the cellulase GH     modules and the the cellulose binding CBM mocules are identified; uncertainty are encountered in identifying the cellulolytic capacity of genomes; the annotation of potential novel cellulose-microbes adhesion mechineries genomes is important in predicting whether the corresponding microbes are cellulolytic or not;

         'group I-f' ---- genomes of non-cellulolytic microbes; although both exoglucanase and endoglucanase GH modules are identified,   none of these GH modules were observed occurring in same genes with the cellulose-binding CBM modules

-        The output file is the one named as "Categorization_and_the_abundance_of_gene_patterns_in_exo_endo_harboring_bins.tab"
+        The output file is the one named as "Abundance_of_gene_pattern_exo_endo.csv"

-2. Visualization of the CAZy modules' arrangement along genes in each MAGs (optional)
+b).
+Visualization of the CAZy modules' arrangement along genes in each MAGs (optional)

     Run the R script named as "genoplot_CAZy_in_bins.R", a folder will be generated holding a corresponding number of PDF files with the     visualization information on the CAZy modules' arrangement along genes in each genome